The Chern Character of {\theta}-summable Fredholm Modules over dg Algebras and Localization on Loop Space: Introduction

+On the other hand, in the paper \cite{HanischLudewig2}, a certain functional on differential forms on loop space is constructed, which formally extracts the fiberwise top degree component of the differential form $e^{-\omega} \wedge \xi$.
+This is done by formally generalizing formulas from the finite-dimensional case, which results in an expression in terms of certain Pfaffians.
+It is then a rather non-trivial result, proved in the same paper, that this formal top degree functional, as a function on $\L X$, is precisely the deterministic analog of the iterated Stratonovich integral above.

+These two results combined therefore suggest to say that {\itshape the integration functional $I$ is formally given by the path integral} \eqref{IntroFormal}, and therefore is the desired rigorous definition of this formula.
+See \cite{ludewig2019construction} for a survey on these connections.

+We emphasize that the main point of our constructions is \emph{not} to find another proof for the (twisted) Atiyah-Singer index theorem.
+Indeed, a proof along these lines will use Thm.~E, which in turn relies on a version of Getzler's rescaling trick.
+Hence our methods do not give an independent proof.

+Instead, from our point of view, the remarkable fact is that the stochastic formula for the path integral $I$ obtained in \cite{HanischLudewig1, HanischLudewig2} by a suitable interpretation of \eqref{IntroFormal} admits an algebraic-combinatorial description as a non-commutative Chern character.
+Moreover, as seen in \S9, this description allows to verify that $I$ satisfies both supersymmetry and a Duistermaat-Heckmann type localization formula (see Thm.~\ref{ThmLocalization2} below), \emph{as though it was an integral over a finite-dimensional manifold}.
+To our knowledge, this is the first example of an infinite-dimensional localization principle in a geometric context.

-To the best of our knowledge, the idea to use cyclic cohomology of $\Omega$ and the iterated integral map to construct the supersymmetric path integral is due to Getzler, and this paper can be seen as a completion of this endeavor.
-Needless to say, our paper is largely inspired by his work (in particular \cite{GetzlerSzenes, GJP, GetzlerThomClass, GetzlerPreprint, GetzlerOdd}).
+To the best of our knowledge, the programm to use the cyclic cohomology of $\Omega$ and the iterated integral map to construct the supersymmetric path integral has been initiated by Getzler, and this paper (together with \cite{HanischLudewig1, HanischLudewig2}) can be seen as a completion of this programm.
+Needless to say, our paper is inspired by his work (in particular \cite{GetzlerThomClass, GetzlerPreprint, GetzlerOdd, GetzlerSzenes, GJP}).
 Moreover, Bismut's results suggest a possible connection between our machinery and the hypoelliptic Laplacian, respectively the hypoelliptic Dirac operator \cite{BismutHypoCot, BismutHypoDirac, BismutHypoOrb}.

 We would also like to remark that our results could also be stated in the abstract framework of bornological algebras instead of the locally convex setup, as in the work of Meyer \cite{MeyerBook}.
 However, we believe that the use of locally convex algebras somewhat simplifies our presentation; in particular the entire growth condition on chains takes a somewhat technical form in the bornological setup (cf. \S\ref{AnaEnt}).
 Moreover, we observe that our main example $\Omega = \Omega(X)$, $X$ a compact manifold, is a nuclear Fr\'echet algebra, so that the von-Neumann and the precompact bornology coincide.